imagej/imagej.github.io/_pages/Diadem_Challenge_Data.md

 We will go through loading in the CF\_1 image stack from the [Cerebellar Climbing Fibers](http://www.diademchallenge.org/cerebellar_climbing_fibers_readme.html) data set.
 The raw data for this image is stored in RGB and about 3.4GB in size, so for convenience you may wish to load this as a virtual stack (i.e. one where the slices are loaded from disk as required), convert it to 8-bit and resave the file first.
 In any case, I would recommend using a machine with 2GB of RAM (at the very least) to deal with these files.

-To load the files as a virtual stack, go to "{% include bc content='File | Import | Image Sequence ...'%}" and select the first file in the sequence, "01.tif".
+To load the files as a virtual stack, go to "{% include bc path='File | Import | Image Sequence ...'%}" and select the first file in the sequence, "01.tif".
 You will be presented with the import dialog, in which you should make sure that "Use virtual stack" is selected.

 ![](/media/Diadem Cerebellar-1.png "Diadem_Cerebellar-1.png")